rAum/anzu/README.md

 Aside of being a playground, as byproduct of testing I plan to implement some apps to test in the wild.

 In the end, all of this is just initial thoughts I have.

+## Other notes
+Currently I switched to focus mostly on [vilga](https://github.com/rAum/vilga) development as I think I need to boostrap some handy viz tool and it could be more useful for my other projects.